Male Reproductive Endocrinology

 • Stimulating bone marrow stem cells (modulating the immune system)

 Testosterone also undergoes conversion to estradiol by the enzyme aromatase; estradiol mediates most of testosterone's action on organs such as bones and the brain.
+In males, aromatase is most active in adipose tissue; therefore, patients with obesity are likely to have higher estradiol levels.

 Testosterone, DHT, and estradiol provide negative feedback on the hypothalamic-pituitary axis.
 In males, estradiol is the main inhibitor of LH production, whereas both estradiol and inhibin B, a peptide produced by Sertoli cells of the testes, inhibit production of FSH.
 In the presence of testosterone, FSH stimulates the Sertoli cells and induces spermatogenesis.
 In spermatogenesis, each germinal cell (spermatogonium), located adjacent to the Sertoli cells, undergoes differentiation into 16 primary spermatocytes, each of which generates 4 spermatids.
 Each spermatid matures into a spermatozoon.
-Spermatogenesis takes 72 to 74 days and yields about 100 million new spermatozoa each day.
+Spermatogenesis takes 72 to 74 days and yields approximately 100 million new spermatozoa each day.
 Upon maturation, spermatozoa are released into the rete testis, where they migrate to the epididymis and eventually to the vas deferens.
 Migration requires an additional 14 days.
 During ejaculation, spermatozoa are mixed with secretions from the seminal vesicles, prostate, and bulbourethral glands.

 Sexual Differentiation, Adrenarche, and Puberty

 In the embryo, the presence of a Y chromosome triggers development and growth of the testes, which begin secreting testosterone and a müllerian duct inhibitor by about 7 weeks of gestation.
 Testosterone virilizes the wolffian duct (which develops into the epididymis, vas deferens, and seminal vesicles).
-Dihydrotestosterone promotes development of the male external genitals.
-Testosterone levels peak in the 2nd trimester and fall to almost zero by birth.
+DHT promotes development of the male external genitals.
+Testosterone levels peak in the second trimester and fall to almost zero by birth.
 Testosterone production rises briefly during the first 6 months of life, after which testosterone levels remain low until puberty.
 Müllerian inhibitory factor causes regression of the female genital organs in the fetus.

 Puberty—When Male Sexual Characteristics Develop